-Seeing the overlapping efforts, the Boivin family decided to dissolve Courage for Cures and become a ChadTough DIPG Partner Family.
+Seeing the overlapping efforts, the Boivin family decided to dissolve Courage for Cures and become a ChadTough DIPG Family Partner.

-“The Carr family and The ChadTough Foundation have been so generous and thoughtful in honoring Julian within their events,” said Nettie, “it just made sense to officially join forces and fold our efforts into their larger organization and broader reach.”
+“The Carr family and The ChadTough Foundation have been so generous and thoughtful in honoring Julian within their events,” said Nettie, “that it just made sense to officially join forces and fold our efforts into their larger organization and broader reach.”